CD3/powermv/README.md

 ## Features

 - Rename multiple files and/or directories at once (batch rename).
+- Automatically create parent directories for renamed files.
 - Use regex capture groups to extract parts of the input file name to be used in the output filename.
-- Use jinja2 templates to generate output filename.
+- Use jinja2 templates to render output filename.
+    - Use filters to increment enumerations, add padding, etc.
 - Easily increment an integer value in the filename of a set of files. i.e. (rename file-1.txt to file-2.txt)
-- All actions are analyzed to detect errors (missing inputs, output name collisions, overwriting files) _before_ making any changes.
+- _All_ actions are analyzed to detect errors (missing inputs, output name collisions, overwriting files) _before_ making any changes.
+If _any_ error is detected, no actions are executed.
+    - Multiple input files being renamed to the same output file is an _error_ unless the output is a directory.
+    - Files that would be renamed to an existing file that is not one of the input files to be renamed is an _error_ unless the --overwrite option is given.
+    - Input files that do not exist is an _error_.
+    - Input files that appear multiple times is an __error_.
+- Match full path, just the name, or a portion of either.

 ## Motivation